10 Creative Ideas for Your Office Thanksgiving Celebration

 • Pumpkin pie

 But what about celebrating in the office?
 You don’t need to give your employees a full-blown feast to show how thankful you are for them and all they do.
-Below, you’ll find 10 Thanksgiving employee engagement ideas that will successfully kick the holiday season off regardless of whether your employees work in-house or remotely.
+In fact, there’s no shortage of additional Thanksgiving ideas for employees in and outside the workplace.
+Below, you’ll find 10 Thanksgiving employee engagement ideas to successfully kick off the holiday season whether your employees work in-house or remotely.
 If you’re looking for Thanksgiving office ideas, we have your solutions.

 A wall of thanks

 Even people who don’t like to be the center of attention want to be acknowledged and appreciated.
-One way to do this is to dedicate a portion of one of your office walls to honor each other.
+One way to do this is to dedicate a portion of one of your office walls to honor one another.

 There are several ways you can do this.
 That said, the best way to ensure it doesn’t turn into some adolescent-like popularity contest is to give each team member one 3×5 card for every member of the team.